 Screwdrivers could easily be considered the most important tool for any handyman.
-Although the Phillips screwdriver tends to be the most popular and most widely used, there are several different types, each with a specific purpose, including woodworking, fasteners for small electronics, wood construction, sheet metal, and more.
+Although the Phillips screwdriver tends to be the most popular and most widely used, there are several different types, each with a specific purpose, including woodworking, fasteners for small electronics, wood construction, sheet metal, factory builds, and more.

 This guide will give you information about each of the screwdriver types and help you find out what they are best used for.